hari8g/trove-agt/README.md

 # 🚀 Trove AI Agent Framework

-Trove is a customizable AI Agent framework that allows users to build and integrate AI agents powered by OpenAI's GPT models and Hugging Face transformers.
-It simplifies the development of intelligent agents for various tasks.
+Trove is a customizable AI Agent framework that simplifies the development of intelligent agents for various tasks leveraging large language models (LLMs), various tools, and long-term memory systems.

 ---